smnorris/bcfishpass/01_prep/04_channel_width/README.md

     ./channel_width_measured.sh

-This data can also be used to inform the channel width model below.
-To create an extract of measured channel widths and various predictor variables:

-    ./dump_channel_width_predictors.sh

 ## Channel width - modelled

 To derive channel width for streams where there is no measurement, we model the width based on upstream area and mean annual precip.